VectorInstitute/kaleidoscope-sdk/README.md

 activations = opt_model.get_activations("What are activations?", requested_activations)
 print(activations)

 # Next, let's manipulate the activations in the model.
-First, we need an encoder function.
+First, we need to import a few more modules.
+import cloudpickle
+import codecs
+import torch
+from torch import Tensor
+from typing import Callable, Dict

+# Define an encoder function
 def encode_obj(obj):
     return codecs.encode(cloudpickle.dumps(obj), "base64").decode("utf-8")

-# Also, the actual function to manipulate the model
+# Also, the actual function to manipulate the activations
 def replace_with_ones(act: Tensor) -> Tensor:
     """Replace an activation with an activation filled with ones.""" out = torch.ones_like(act, dtype=act.dtype).cuda()